Saran-B12/Mint-Classics-Company/README.md

 ***Task 2:***

- Task 2 is to understand the mint classics database and understand how the tables are related to one and another using EER diagram(Entity Relationship Diagram).
+ Task 2 is to understand the mint classics database and understand how the tables are related to one and another using EER diagram(Enhanced Entity Relationship Diagram).

 ***Task 3:***